Car Speakers

 The fact that both coaxial and component speakers are used for cars makes one wonder if they can both be integrated.
-Well, the answer to that question is not difficult to attain as we have the answer right here.
+Well, the answer to that question is not difficult to attain, as we have the answer right here.

 In this article, I will teach you all you need to know about coaxial and component speakers before I then move on to answer the question.
-You can check out our difference between coaxial VS component speakers article.
+You can check out our difference between the coaxial VS component speakers article.

 Can You Mix Coaxial And Component Speakers